Fire Control

 The Aftermath

-In the last decade, forest fires have caused more than $5 billion in personal property damage.
+In the last decade, wildfires have caused more than $5 billion in personal property damage.

-Once a fire grows beyond the point of control, the only hope of containment is the denial of fuel.
+Once a wildfire grows beyond the point of control, the only hope of containment is the denial of fuel.

-In other words, the fire fighters are forced to destroy property in order to stop the fire and save property.
+In other words, the firefighters have no alternative but to destroy property in order to stop the fire and save property.

 Granite Mountain Hotshots